On this page:

 Current U.S. Tariffs

-- 25 per cent on Canadian steel and aluminum exports.
+- 50 per cent on steel and aluminum, implemented June 4.

-- 25 per cent on all goods exported by Canada that are not covered under the Canada-United States-Mexico Agreement (CUSMA) and a 10 per cent tariff on potash and energy exports.
+- 25 per cent on all other goods that are not CUSMA compliant and 10 per cent on potash and energy that are not CUSMA compliant, implemented March 4.

 Current Canadian Tariffs

-- 25 per cent on U.S.- made vehicles, excluding CUSMA-compliant vehicles/vehicle parts.
+- 25 per cent on U.S.-made vehicles, excluding CUSMA compliant vehicles/vehicle parts, effective April 9.

 For information about Canada's proposed counter-tariff response, including a list of U.S. goods and commodities subject to import tariffs, visit Canada's response to U.S. tariffs - Canada.ca